 If it’s just the actions and files you want to track, Hive brings it all into one powerful dashboard.
 A simple to use home for busy teams that helps you build action lists, share documents and get notifications in one place.
 The Kanban-style status view will set project manager hearts a-flutter.

 Approvals and workflow can also be tracked with Collavate, which integrates not only with Google Drive but also Google Sheets and Google Docs.
 Covering the entire document life cycle from brainstorming to creation, collaboration to approval and publishing, Collavate allows you to streamline approval workflows, increase efficiency and be more productive.

 Kanbanchi lets you plan your workload with Gantt charts, track time and manage projects based around the Kanban system.
-It’s built specifically for the G Suite, working on Google sign-ins, letting you manipulate projects boards as files in Google Drive and push dates to Google Calendar.
+It’s built specifically for Google Workspace, working on Google sign-ins, letting you manipulate projects boards as files in Google Drive and push dates to Google Calendar.
 It’s a native app, and can be pushed to all users from your Admin console.

-Dooster’s G Suite Marketplace page features one very prominent rave review that says it’s “head and shoulders above the others out there, including Basecamp”.
+Dooster’s Google Marketplace page features one very prominent rave review that says it’s “head and shoulders above the others out there, including Basecamp”.
 High praise indeed!
-They say their online project management and task collaboration tool will help your team get more productive, featuring easy-to-create tasks with tags, quick assign and auto-reminders, all integrated into the G Suite.
+They say their online project management and task collaboration tool will help your team get more productive, featuring easy-to-create tasks with tags, quick assign and auto-reminders, all integrated into Google Workspace.
 It’s easily customised and very visual.